 - Click on the Settings button (Alt + F) and select Settings from the menu.

 - On the left, click on System and performance.

 - On the right, turn on (enable) or off (disable) the Startup Boost toggle option.

 - You can now close the Edge settings page.

 You are done.

-When the Startup Boost is enabled, recent Windows 10 builds will show a notification that Edge has been added to the startup and will run automatically when you sign-in to you user account.
+When the Startup Boost is enabled, Windows may show a notification that Edge has been added to the startup and will run automatically when you sign-in to you user account.

 Winaero greatly relies on your support.
 You can help the site keep bringing you interesting and useful content and software by using these options: